 The jazz orchestra offers the history of the jazz repertoire to the Chicago community.
 This exciting group features the standard instrumentation of classic big bands, and performs an array of genres, including Swing, Bebop, Latin, and Pop charts.

 The orchestra’s recognition as a purveyor of fine music has led to recent performances including the Adler Planetarium’s Adler After Dark Series, the Chicago History Museum, and several summer festivals.

 Our season runs year ’round, with rehearsals varying throughout the week based on upcoming performances.
 Rehearsals are typically at Center on Halsted, 3656 N. Halsted St, Chicago.
 The show schedule for the jazz orchestra evolves through the year and is communicated to members via email list.

-All members and friends of the LGBT community are welcome to perform with us.
+All members and friends of the LGBTQ community are welcome to perform with us.

 We’d love to have you play our gigs!